 It always takes time to adjust to new teachers and classes when you switch schools.
-You may be worried about falling behind in class or getting lost as you learn the ropes, but there are always places to find help!
-No matter what subject it is, use this page as a resource when you get stuck on one of your more difficult assignments.
+Here are some ideas to help you stay on top of your assignments and to offer options if you get stuck on one of your more difficult assignments.

 - Create a study group.
 Maybe someone in your class remembers a part of the lesson you forgot and can explain it in a way that you'll understand.
 Share email addresses and phone numbers with kids in your classes so you can help each other figure out difficult homework assignments.